- BARNSBURY NURSERY

-At Barnsbury Primary School we use the Early Years Foundation Stage Curriculum, National Curriculum for English, Maths and Science and incorporate the Foundation Subjects (Art and Design, Computing, Design Technology, Geography, History, Languages, Music, PSHE and Physical Education) in conjunction with the International Primary Curriculum (IPC) and Values Education and Growth Mindset.
+At Barnsbury Primary School we use the Early Years Foundation Stage Curriculum, National Curriculum for English, Maths and Science and incorporate the Foundation Subjects (Art and Design, Computing, Design Technology, Geography, History, Languages, Music, PSHE and Physical Education) alongside Values Education and Growth Mindset.

 This broad and balanced curriculum ensures our children, with the co-operation of their parents, become independent successful learners.